What is RSS?

 <link>http://www.xml.com/</link>

-<description>XML.com features a rich mix of information and services for the XML community.</description>
+<description>XML.com features a rich mix of information

 <language>en-us</language>